Sign In Register

 Is Cooper a Good Place to Live?

-Based on current data, Cooper receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing.
-Areas to be aware of include an elevated poverty rate, below-average incomes, high obesity rates.
-Cooper offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Cooper receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
+Areas to be aware of include an elevated poverty rate, a high uninsured rate, below-average incomes.
+Cooper has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs